-In addition, this year we have signed an agreement with the Biologics Consulting Group (BCG), Alexandria, Virginia, to help us with the US FDA applications processes, and with the development of applications as well as drug development programs, as needed.
+In addition, we have signed an agreement with the Biologics Consulting Group (BCG), Alexandria, Virginia, to help us with the US FDA applications processes, and with the development of applications as well as drug development programs, as needed.
 We have also signed an agreement with Australian Biologics Pty, Ltd. to help us with the regulatory processes in Australia.

-We have additional collaborations in the process of formalization.
-In particular, we have signed a Non-Disclosure Agreement with Public Health England (PHE), the British government's equivalent of the U.S. Centers for Disease Control, in July 2013.
-The agreement will allow the scientists at Public Health England to develop a specific proposal for the testing of different nanoviricides, such as FluCideTM, against viruses of "mutual interest" to both organizations.
+In April, 2014, we finalized a Master Services Agreement (MSA) with Public Health England (PHE), UK, the British government's equivalent of the U.S. Centers for Disease Control,.
+This agreement allows for animal efficacy evaluation of various nanoviricides drug candidates against viruses of mutual interest at the BSL2, BSL3 or BSL4 facilities at PHE-UK as the case may be.
+Previously, we signed a Non-Disclosure Agreement with Public Health England (PHE) in July 2013.
+The MSA will allow the scientists at Public Health England to develop a specific proposal for the testing of different nanoviricides, such as FluCideTM, against viruses of "mutual"

+interest" to both organizations.
 More specifically, the first two viruses of mutual interest are H7N9, the influenza virus now circulating in China as well as the latest version of the coronavirus, now circulating in the Middle East.
 It is now referred to as the MERS virus.
 This virus is similar to the SARS virus that infected 8000 people and killed approximately 800 people 10 years ago.
 Both H7N9 and the MERS CoV (coronavirus) have extremely high case fatality rates.
-Testing of nanoviricide antiviral drug candidates is expected to be performed in a BSL3/4 facility at PHE.
-BSL3/4 facilities are designed to contain and enable the safe handling of organisms that can pose a significant threat to health.
+We expect to test the nanoviricide antiviral drug candidates in a BSL3/4 facility at PHE.
+BSL3/4 facilities are designed to contain and enable the safe handling of organisms that can pose a significant threat to health..
+The BSL3/4 laboratories at PHE-UK, as elsewhere in the world, are currently extremely stressed with the public health challenges of responding to the current Ebola virus epidemic.
 We anticipate that this agreement will further evolve into a collaborative agreement.